robdrimmie/imtg/devlog/rmd/project.md

 - ✅ probably need to remove everything about the vendor action
   - this was wrong. the vendor action gets characters into OriginTown and eventually other vend locations
 - character jobs should probably be removed entirely but I'm keeping that particular darling on life support
-- Combat needs to be replaced with a generic encounter type that tests the strongest attributes or something based on
+- 🟠 Combat needs to be replaced with a generic encounter type that tests the strongest attributes or something based on
   - handle party loss
   - ✅ tile relationships updated with loss and victory changes
+- figure out how to derive resources from attributes and how to differentiate resources, revisit how to deplete and renew them, etc. see entry 20221231 timestamp 0912 for some vague thoughts
 - ✅ give player something to do (perhaps something that is fun?)
  - ✅ single character starts with no gear
  - ✅ early fights acquire gear but can only ~equip or hold in hands~ put in 1-slot sack